singulatron/superplatform/README.md

 It's an open-source server daemon and web client that lets you self-host and interact with LLMs, as well as a framework and ecosystem for swiftly creating AI-based applications.

-## Main usecases
+## Primary Use Cases

-- [x] Run AI models on a self-hosted Singulatron instance for privacy.
+- [x] Execute AI models on a self-hosted Singulatron instance to ensure privacy.
-- [x] Build backendless apps which have access to prompting, datastore etc. in Singulatron
+- [x] Develop backendless applications with access to prompting, datastore, and other features in Singulatron (this is what the authors primarily use Singulatron for).
-- [ ] Write and deploy backend and frontend apps on Singulatron (this is not ready yet)
+- [ ] Create and deploy both backend and frontend applications on Singulatron (this feature is still in development).

 ## Roadmap